led101/clusternova/README.md

 ## Performance

-This TypeScript implementation includes several optimizations, but not all that are used in the Python library.
-In my limited testing, it's shown comparable or better performance than the Python implementation.
+Built from scratch in TypeScript in a single file with zero dependencies, this TypeScript implementation includes several optimizations, but not all the optimizations used in the HDBSCAN Python library.
+In my personal testing, it's shown comparable or better performance than the Python implementation.

+- ✨ Zero dependencies
+- 🚀 Pure TypeScript implementation
+- ⚡️ Optimized for JS runtimes
+- 🔒 Type-safe API
+- 📦 Small bundle size

 ## Setup